flatironinstitute/finufft/devel/v2spec.md

 Notes / discussion:

 * I think it is crucial to keep tol as required argument.
-This forces the user to understand that, unlike FFT, this is an approximate algorithm.
+This forces the user to understand that, unlike FFT and most math operations, this is an approximate algorithm with user-chosen tolerance.
 I have already seen FINUFFT usage in code saying things like "Finufft has an accuracy of 1e-12", which is simply wrong.
 A default accuracy would help propagate such myths in the numerically uneducated, so I am against it.
-Instead forcing a required "set-accuracy" command is ok, but clumsy (IMHO) since it's yet another custom interface routine.
+Instead, forcing a required "set-accuracy" command is ok, but clumsy (IMHO) since it's yet another custom interface routine.

 * isign=+-1, defines the transform.
 This is related to having fft and